Skip to main content

 • atmosphere

-Reviewers consistently praise the game's atmosphere, highlighting its impressive writing and appealing art style as key contributors to an engaging and immersive experience.
+Reviewers consistently praise the atmosphere, highlighting its engaging writing and appealing art style, which together create a captivating experience.

-• “The writing is cool, the art is neat, and the atmosphere is great.”
+• “The writing is cool, the art is neat, the atmosphere is great.”

 • stability

-The game's stability is severely criticized, with users reporting numerous bugs and issues that can lead to complete save file loss, rendering progress impossible.
+The game's stability is severely criticized, with multiple users reporting significant bugs that can lead to complete save file loss, rendering full completion impossible.
+Overall, the game is described as a "buggy mess" by the end.

 • “In addition to being a buggy mess by the end, the game will erase your entire save, making a full success impossible.”